munificent/craftinginterpreters/book/methods-and-initializers.md

 right back out.
 Later, the GC has to spend time freeing all of those ephemeral bound methods.

-Most of the time, a Lox program accesses a method and and then immediately calls it.
+Most of the time, a Lox program accesses a method and then immediately calls it.
 The bound method is created by one bytecode instruction and then consumed by the very next one.
 In fact, it's so immediate that the compiler can even textually *see* that it's happening -- a dotted property access followed by an opening parenthesis is most likely a method call.

 Since we can recognize this pair of operations at compile time, we have the opportunity to emit a <span name="super">new special</span> instruction that